yagarea/confgit/README.md

 version control and migration of config files safe and easy.

 **How does it work ?**
-With confgit you does not have to learn any think new.
-Only thing you need is to set up directory where confgit will copy and all files you register.
-In result you have all your config files cenrtalized in one directory where you can edit and maintain your config files with git.
+With confgit you do not have to learn anything new.
+You only need to set up a directory where confgit will copy all files you register.
+In result, you have all your config files centralized in one directory where you can edit and maintain your config files with git.

 ## Usage

 #### init
-Initialize git repository for your config files in current directory and generates config file in "~/.config/confgit.yml" if you do not specify other location using `--config` argument.
+Initialize a git repository for your config files in current directory and generates config file in "~/.config/confgit.yml" if you do not specify other location using `--config` argument.